 The Plan provides guidance for urban forest program administration, tree health and risk management, tree establishment, urban forest expansion and preservation, tree protection, and promotion, education, stewardship and partnerships.
-These activities are further detailed in the attached UFMP (Appendix 2).
+These activities are further detailed in the UFMP (Appendix 4).

-Key UFMP Actions (Appendix 2, Executive Summary, page vii) include: adopting a three-tiered framework for implementation and monitoring (four-year management plans; annual operating plans, monitor status of both), improving the inventory of City street and park trees; working with City staff and external partners to implement urban forest expansion; and implementing an urban forest pest management plan.
+Key UFMP Actions include: adopting a three-tiered framework for implementation and monitoring (i.e. four-year management plans; annual operating plans, monitoring status of both), improving the inventory of City street and park trees; working with City staff and external partners to implement urban forest expansion; and implementing an urban forest pest management plan (Appendix 2, page vii).
 Feedback received to date has been positive, and all consulted parties have expressed overall support to the UFMP recommended Actions.